-Ros has been blown away by the support that she has received, both from owners, her team at home and her sponsors, but also from eventing enthusiasts and fellow competitors.
+Ros was blown away by the support she received, both from owners, her team at home and her sponsors, as well as eventing enthusiasts and fellow competitors.
 She spent the first half of the 2019 season on the sidelines, while expecting a baby.
 Ziggy was born at the beginning of July, and just a month later Ros was back in action.

 Allstar B recently won the CCI4*-L at Ballindenisk, whilst Ros also claimed both the CCI2*-L and the CCIYH2*-S at the Osberton International & Young Horse Championships with two of her up-and-coming rides.